AhmedHamouda407/sparta-project-1/README.md

 # Sparta-project-1
 ### Description
 The purpose of this project is to make a functioning game.
+I attempted to make three games, only one of which functioned as intended.
+The first game attempted was a moving obstacle avoidance game, the second game was a maze, and finally the third game which works is hangman.

 ### Languages used
 * HTML